In this page you can find answers to the most common questions pertaining to Group B!

 A: Comparing the two goes back to the adage of comparing a caveman with a spiked club to a modern soldier with a rifle: both are deadly but both achieve their might in a much different way.

 Today’s WRC cars pack technology that was never even dreamed of in the Group B days such as the fully integrated electronic controls which basically gives them the ability to transfer 100% of the drivetrain power down to the road; shifts are ultra fast, turbo lag non-existent, the suspension and differentials adaptive, and tire technologies have also come a long way since the 1980s.
-This all means that, even though WRC cars make only about 60-65% of the power of the Group B cars, they are ultimately faster around a rally stage and post better times.
-However, in a straight off tarmac drag race to their top speed, the best Group B cars would crush a WRC.
+This all means that, even though WRC cars make only about 60-65% of the power of the best Group B cars, they are ultimately faster around a rally stage and post better times.
+However, in a straight off tarmac drag race to their top speed, the best Group B cars would beat a WRC.
 In the end, Juha Kankkunen’s statement that “WRC is for boys, Group B was for men” truly represents the different nature of the cars and the different challenge in driving them.

 Q: Why was Group B so awesome?